Rikki Barnes: Weapons and equipment

 As Bucky she wore a bulletproof costume modeled after the original Bucky.
-She also made use of a vibranium-photonic energy shield along with vibranium-soled boots that allowed her to run up walls, move silently, leap great distances, and land from great heights.
+She also made use of a vibranium-photonic energy shield along with vibranium soled boots that allowed her to run up walls, move silently, leap greater distances and land from great heights.
 She also wielded a pistol.

 As Nomad, she made use of much of the same equipment with a new costume based on the Nomad identity once worn by Steve Rogers.
 She retains the vibranium-photonic shield and now uses throwing discs used by previous Nomads.
 It is possible she still possesses the vibranium soled boots, though she no longer used the pistol in that new identity.
 With her subsequent rebirth, she has returned to using her old gear.